 After a cutscene depicting an aerial battle against the pods, Vincent ascended a tower and we located the second-last Omega Report, which just happened to be lying around in this exact, random part of the city, I guess!
 This was the report that confirmed our theory that Chaos’ role in the Planet’s lifecycle was to kill everybody, but even it insisted this somehow made Chaos the “antithesis” of Omega, instead of a compliment, confusing the matter.
 I realize the idea here is that Hojo has taken these primeval forces and twisted their purposes, but is everyone really so confused about those original purposes?
 Is everyone forgetting the part about Chaos being Omega’s “squire” and apparent servant?
-This report also added the detail that Chaos would be the only soul left on the planet after Omega left, which certainly sounds dreary and is satisfactory as worldbuilding goes, but is hardly relevant to the plot at hand.
+This report also added the detail that Chaos would be the only soul left on the planet after Omega left, which certainly sounds dreary, and is satisfactory as worldbuilding goes, but is hardly relevant to the plot at hand.
 A little further up the tower, we found the last Omega report, which supposed the Protomateria was created by the Planet to stave off its own death at the hands of Chaos.
 Um… sure, Lucrecia, whatever you say.
 The cycle of life deliberately tried to stall the cycle of life.
 Give this woman a Nobel, and the game’s writer a Pulitzer.

 Chapter 12-2: A Finale Chaotic

 The Crystal Feelers have quite a bit of health and only open when you’re far away from them, at least until there are only a few left and the game has no choice but to open nearby feelers.
 The design of this segment makes it so that you’re likely to destroy one, then destroy another on the opposite end, and so on, meaning there always will be a feeler on the near-opposite side of the arena.
 I actually got frustrated trying to kill my first feeler and ended up meleeing it to death.
-Thankfully, they fall quickly enough and the next part of the battle begins, with the sphere rising.
+Thankfully, they fell quickly enough from that point on, and the next part of the battle begins, with the sphere rising.
 The humanoid shape on the sphere is now clearly supposed to be Weiss.

 This second phase of the battle is basically harmless, as you shoot the “Omega Cocoon” while trying to avoid laser fire from even more pods.
 I suspect it only really exists to give you one last bit of breathing room in which to resupply the Death Penalty.
 After it’s over, the cocoon explodes but reveals its contents.
-Hell, has any video game cocoon (not tied to minor enemies) actually died and taken its occupant with it?
+Hell, has any important video game cocoon (not tied to minor enemies) actually died and taken its occupant with it?

 After the battle, I was disappointed to find that that was the end of the game!
 The game proclaimed it was time for “Cumulative Results.”
-I’ll try to attach a screenshot of this for posterity’s sake (below), but in case the image doesn’t load, our final rank for the game was an A.
+I’ll try to attach a screenshot of this for posterity’s sake (below), but in case the image doesn’t load, our final, total rank for the game was an A.

 Vincent flies ahead of Omega and decides to follow Cloud’s lead from Advent Children when he fought Bahamut SIN: if I fly through it, it’ll probably dissolve harmlessly, right?
 That’s what he does, and special effects aside, apparently he was right!
-The FFVII world is apparently nothing if not consistent, except the majority of times when it’s not.
+The FFVII world is apparently nothing if not consistent, except the majority of times when it is not.
 Omega exploded with such force that the clouds are blown away for miles, which is a nice touch, even if it’s bound to create some really fucked up weather.
-Lifestream then rained down over Midgar, and Vincent’s fate was left unknown for the duration of the credits, as Gackt sings the game’s main theme “Redemption.”
+Lifestream then rained down over Midgar, and Vincent’s fate was left unknown for the duration of the credits, as Gackt sings the game’s main theme, “Redemption.”

 I suppose this is a good a time as every to talk about the game as a whole.